OpenDevICON/opendevicon/docs/testBasicToken.md

 $ rm -rf tests
 ```

-Now, install this **[ODI Contracts]()** library.
+Now, install **[ODI Contracts]()** library.
 Package import is prohibited except iconservice and the files in your deployed SCORE folder tree.
 So, the ODI Contracts library should be inside the directory, and cannot be imported from outside.

 ```Shell
 $ pip install odi-token-contracts -t .
 ```
-Now, ODIContracts library will be in sampletoken directory along with \__init__.py, package.json and sampletoken.py.

-Now, the tree structure is:
+ODIContracts library will be in sampletoken directory along with \__init__.py, package.json and sampletoken.py.
+The tree structure is:
 ```
 token-test
 ├── sampletoken